EriveltoSilva/chatGPT-clone/README.md

-# Arthur-My-ChatGPT-Clone
+# ArthurGPT-My-ChatGPT-Clone
 This is a ChatGPT Clone made with Python, LangChain and LLM conversational models

-# Essentials requirements
+## Essentials requirements
 <ul>
     <li>openai</li>
     <li>langchain</li>